 The ASWWU values initiatives that diversify Western’s campus by creating more opportunities for BIPOC to access higher education.
 However, we also fundamentally believe that the recruitment and outreach of underserved Washington students must be preceded by active change in the campus community to ensure that these students are set up for success at Western.
 Thus, ASWWU asks legislators to engage in critical conversations on the efficacy of measuring inclusive success through retention and recruitment.

-ETHNIC STUDIES
+Lastly, the ASWWU fully believes that Western’s institutions and its offerings of academic programs must represent the historically marginalized communities of Washington State.
+The academic programs of Western demonstrate consistent gaps in perspectives from populations that endure systemic and social marginalization, particularly communities of color.
+Underrepresented students do not see their histories and experiences reflected in their school system, nor do they have faculty and mentors who share similar backgrounds and experiences.
+Drawing from UC Berkeley, Ethnic Studies is the critical and interdisciplinary study of race, ethnicity, and indigeneity, with a focus on the narratives by and from people of color within and beyond the United States.
+With the recent passage of SB 5023, concerning K-12 public school Ethnic Studies curriculum, recent education graduates are now required to teach Ethnic Studies, yet have no contact with the specific curriculum in higher education.

 The ASWWU strongly advocates to: